 Latest Changes to the Citizenship Revocation Process

-Before initiating revocation proceedings the Citizenship Authorities will typically send them a “Request for Information Letter” setting out the allegations against the citizen in concise form and providing them with 30 days to respond.
-Based on the response, the Citizenship Authorities will decide whether to begin the formal process of revoking citizenship.
+Before initiating revocation proceedings the citizenship authorities will typically send a “Request for Information Letter” detailing the allegations against the citizen in a concise form and providing them with 30 days to respond.
+Based on the response, the citizenship authorities will decide whether to begin the formal process of revoking citizenship.

-The Effect of RevocationThe effect of revocation will depend on where the fraud was.
+The effect of revocation varies from case to case.
 Those who perpetrated a fraud in the citizenship application process will lose their citizenship and revert to being permanent residents.
 However, those who perpetrated a fraud in the process of obtaining their permanent residence will lose both their citizenship and their permanent residence and will revert to being foreign nationals, or in some cases, will be rendered stateless.
 Those who lose all status will then be subject to removal proceedings.
-More changes are expected to be enforced later in 2018 including authorizing citizenship officers to seize fraudulent or suspected fraudulent documents.
-Additional changes are being recommended to Bill C-6 to further improve and protect the rights of citizens in the revocation process.
-If you are going through citizenship revocation process and need the help of an experienced immigration lawyer, contact Matthew Jeffery.
+The revocation of citizenship is a serious matter and involves complex legal proceedings that will permanently affect an individual’s status in Canada.
+The Law Office of Matthew Jeffery can assist those going through the revocation of citizenship process.
+Please contact us for further information.

 The Law Office of Matthew Jeffery, Barrister and Solicitor, has years of experience assisting clients with all types of citizenship matters.
 If you need help with your citizenship case.